 - any of various bulb plants (genus Tulipa) of the lily family, mostly spring-blooming, with long, broad, pointed leaves and, usually, a single large, cup-shaped, variously colored flower

-Origin: Fr tulipe (earlier tulipan) < Turk tülbend, turban: from the flower's resemblance to a turban
+Origin: Fr tulipe (earlier tulipan) from Turkish tülbend, turban: from the flower's resemblance to a turban

 Used by arrangement with John Wiley & Sons, Inc.

 - Any of several bulbous plants of the genus Tulipa, native chiefly to Asia and widely cultivated for their showy, variously colored flowers.